anekix/anekix.github.io/_posts/2018-04-05-coroutines.md

 As of python 3.5 and upwards, coroutines were made an proper standalone concept seperate from generators( even though both share same code)

-The takeaway is that since python 3.5 , coroutines a native Python language feature, and clearly different from generators.This helps in removing generator/coroutine ambiguity and have a clear mental model of coroutines while writing asynchronous code in python.
+The takeaway is that since python 3.5 ,a coroutine is a native Python language feature, and clearly different from generators.This helps in removing generator/coroutine ambiguity and have a clear mental model of coroutines while writing asynchronous code in python.